saskeli/bit_vector/README.md

 If you do not want to generate coverage reports, gcov, lcov and genhtml are not required.

+Test can be run with "`make test`" and coverage with "`make cover`"

 ### API documentation

+Compiled docs are available at https://saskeli.github.io/bit_vector/.

 Installing [Doxygen](https://www.doxygen.nl/index.html) from a distribution package manager should suffice.

 If you do not need to generate documentation, you do not need doxygen.

+Documentation is generated in the "html" subfolder with the "`doxygen`" command.